saurabh228/Drop_0/README.md

-Our goal is to build a comprehensive web based system that will help organisations understand the reasons, patterns and effectiveness of various ongoing schemes.
+Our goal is to build a comprehensive web based system that will help organisations understand the reasons, patterns and effectiveness of various ongoing schemes. <br>
-You will have to install the following if it shows an error amongst the following- npm install npm install framer-motion npm install axios npm install gsap npm install rc-slider
+You will have to install the following if it shows an error amongst the following- <br>
+npm install <br>
+npm install framer-motion <br>
+npm install axios <br>
+npm install gsap <br>
+npm install rc-slider <br>